drowe67/radae/README.md

 1. Run time SNR measure.
 Maybe use ML for this, e.g. train against known SNR?

 1. Way to characterise channels, e.g. visualise impulse response, measure delay spread.

+1. Have a second pilot sequence that can be sent by Tx to signal "end of over" and provide a solid squelch, rather than using run on in state machine.